alagafonov/subscribehr-docs/sharpi_architecture.rst

 ^^^^^^^^

 Iterator action will loop through the data.
 It can be thought of as standard for loop in programming.
-Selector attribute will determin what data needs to be iterated over.
+Selector attribute will determine what data needs to be iterated over.

 Conside the following example which is an output from Datum operation.